Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/applications-new.md

 - **Reliability and Resiliency** - Design redundant, fault-tolerant patterns to ensure the application remains responsive and recovers quickly from failures

-This section's guide aims to provide developers, architects, and application owners with AVS-specific ways to build robust, secure, scalable, and maintainable applications throughout their lifecycle.
+This section's guide aims to provide developers, architects, and application owners with AVS-specific best practices to build robust, secure, scalable, and maintainable applications throughout their lifecycle.

 ## Scalability and Efficient Resource Distribution